I keep getting asked the same question: why is Homiezava Hotel so popular?

 But wellness-focused design creates distinct zones.
 A sleep area that’s actually dark and quiet.
 A work corner with proper lighting.
 A relaxation space where you can stretch out.

 The layout is flexible.
 You can rearrange things based on what you need that day.
+I tackle the specifics of this in How Far to Homiezava Hotel.

 That’s the whole point.
 The space adapts to you instead of forcing you to adapt to it.